heptarch/heptarch.github.io/drafts/demon.md

  flat in the rowlocks and skimming the water, she and the boat one breathless motion.
 Facing backwards, the frozen
-light of Aberdeen grows smaller; beneath, the mild swell of the wave which bears them towards an island ringed by a dark wall.
+light of Aberdeen grows smaller; beneath, the mild swell of the wave which bears them towards an island ringed by darkness.

 The dream lurches.
 Ellen is moored on the other side of a craggy, rough-hewn